nerves-networking/vintage_net/README.md

 The `config` section is a list of network configurations.
 The one shown above configures DHCP on wired Ethernet and minimally starts up a WiFi LAN so that it's possible to scan for networks.
+The typical setup is to provide generic defaults here.
+Static IP addresses, WiFi SSIDs and credentials are more appropriately configured at run-time. `VintageNet` persists configurations too.
 Details on network configuration are described later.

 The following table describes the other application config keys.